DylanMeeus/springboot_jwt_blog/_posts/2016-08-12-5-killer-email-strategies-for-lifecycle-marketing.markdown

 ## 3. Build A Personal Connection With A Separate Welcome Email

-One of the mistakes companies make with lifecycle emails is that they try to do too much at once.
+One of the mistakes companies make with **lifecycle marketing** emails is that they try to do too much at once.
 It's good to guide your customers through onboarding, and it's good to reach out personally, but trying to do both in one email can lead to a bloated, off-putting message that no one bothers to read.

 Instead, take a page out of IBM BlueMix's playbook and send multiple emails when a customer signs up.